ODIM-Project/ODIM/docs/README.md

 -   Removing a resource from the inventory which is no longer managed.

-Using these endpoints, you can add or remove only one resource at a time.
-You can group the resources into one collection and perform actions \(`reset` and `setdefaultbootorder`\) in combination on that group.

 All aggregation actions are performed as [tasks](#tasks) in Resource Aggregator for ODIM.
 The actions performed on a group of resources \(resetting or changing the boot order to default settings\) are carried out as a set of subtasks.